AkshitaB/vllm/OLMoNew.md

 - This is a barebones implementation which works exactly with peteish config (things like RMSNorm are hardcoded to keep implementation simple).
 I have not added clean if-else statements for different norm types, etc. A non-peteish model will likely not produce the right results.

 - Their RMSNorm cuda kernal implementation causes some discrepancies (still coherent outputs, but different than hf), so I use the `forward_native` call, which is native pytorch.
-This is slightly slower, so if you’re ok with different outputs than hf, swap out the native calls for regular calls here: https://github.com/AkshitaB/vllm/blob/main/vllm/model_executor/models/olmo_new.py#L144
+This is slightly slower, so if you’re ok with different outputs than hf, swap out the native calls for regular calls here: https://github.com/AkshitaB/vllm/blob/main/vllm/model_executor/models/olmo_new.py#L144 (I've shared this with Niklas; possibly the OLMoE discrepancies also stem from this).

 ### Benchmarking